alaeddineth/REST_API_LARAVEL/README.md

 9. **Import the provided Postman workspace for testing (use the workspace file named your_workspace.json located in the root directory).
 Explore and test the API endpoints using Postman:**

-API Endpoints
+## API Endpoints

+Here are the API endpoints provided by this project:

 1. **List Instructors (GET):** `/api/instructors`
 2. **Create Instructor (POST):** `/api/instructors`
 3. **View Instructor (GET):** `/api/instructors/{id}`
 4. **Update Instructor (PUT):** `/api/instructors/{id}`
 5. **Delete Instructor (DELETE):** `/api/instructors/{id}`

-Contributing
+## Contributing
  Contributions to this project are welcome.
 Feel free to open issues, submit pull requests, or provide feedback.

-License
+## License
 This project is open-source and available under the MIT License.